brewinapps/ios-maven-plugin/README.md

 2. Distribution of iOS applications
 3. Versioning of iOS applications
 4. One-step HockeyApp deployment
-5. Packaging of iOS applications (.ipa & .dSYM) for deployment to Nexus/Artifactory
+5. Packaging of iOS applications (.ipa & .dSYM) incl. unlock/lock keychain for deployment to Nexus/Artifactory
 6. Packaging of iOS frameworks for deployment to Nexus/Artifactory

 ## Requirements